Use the search to find what you are looking for

 Dr Natalie Cook MBChB, MRCP, PhD is a Senior Clinical Lecturer in Experimental Cancer Medicine and Honorary Consultant in Medical Oncology at the University of Manchester and the Christie NHS Foundation Trust.
 Her initial medical degree is from the University of Sheffield and she completed a PhD at the University of Cambridge.
 She was awarded the Association of Cancer Physicians McElwain Prize and the Pancreatic Society of GB and Ireland Lord Smith Medal for her research.
 In 2012 she was awarded the Rothwell Jackson Postgraduate Travelling Fellowship and travelled to Canada to undertake a 2 year drug development research program, based at the University of Toronto and Princess Margaret Cancer Centre.
 She is the Medical Lead for the Experimental Cancer Medicine Team at the Christie, delivering early phase oncology trials to patients.
 She is clinical lead for the Manchester Experimental Cancer Medicine centre and a Principal Investigator on multiple global early phase clinical trials (including CUPISCO).
 She is also the lead for the NCRI CUP working group and has research interests in molecular profiling and the immune microenvironment in CUP.

-Dr Manel Esteller M.D., Ph.D.
-Dr. Manel Esteller is the Director of the Cancer Epigenetics and Biology Program (PEBC) of the Bellvitge Institute for Biomedical Research (IDIBELL) in Barcelona, Chairman of Genetics in the School of Medicine of the University of Barcelona, and an ICREA Research Professor.
-He graduated in Medicine from the University of Barcelona, where he also obtained his Ph.D. degree specialising in molecular genetics of endometrial carcinoma.
+Dr Manel Esteller M.D., Ph.D. is the Director of the Cancer Epigenetics and Biology Program (PEBC) of the Bellvitge Institute for Biomedical Research (IDIBELL) in Barcelona.
+He is also Chairman of Genetics in the School of Medicine of the University of Barcelona, and an ICREA Research Professor.
+Dr Esteller graduated in Medicine from the University of Barcelona, where he also obtained his Ph.D. degree specialising in molecular genetics of endometrial carcinoma.
 From 1997 to 2001, Esteller was a Postdoctoral Fellow and a Research Associate at the Johns Hopkins University and School of Medicine, (Baltimore, USA) where he studied DNA methylation and human cancer.
 His work was decisive in establishing promoter hypermethylation of tumour suppressor genes as a common hallmark of all human tumours.
 From October 2001 to September 2008 Manel Esteller was the Leader of the CNIO Cancer Epigenetics Laboratory, where his principal area of research were the alterations in DNA methylation, histone modifications and chromatin in human cancer.
 His current research is devoted to the establishment of the epigenome of normal and cancer cells.
 On 2019, Dr Esteller will become the Director of the Josep Carreras Leukemia Research Institute (IJC).
 His highly cited work in the cancer-type specific DNA methylation profiles of tumor suppressor genes (Cancer Research, 2011) led to the first proof-of-principle of the use of DNA methylome profiles for the diagnoses of Cancer of Unknown Primary (CUP) cases (Genome Research 2012), a finding that was validated in the clinical setting with the development of the EPICUP test (The Lancet Oncology 2016) and further discussed in the context of the overall CUP management (Nature Reviews Clinical Oncology 2017).
 He has been elected as the Director of The Cancer Genome Atlas (TCGA) for CUP cases to foster the understanding of the CUP disease biology.

 Dr Karin Oien BSc (Hons), MBChB (Hons), PhD, FRCPath, FHEA is Clinical Senior Lecturer and Honorary Consultant in Pathology, the Institute of Cancer Sciences, College of Medical, Veterinary & Life Sciences, University of Glasgow.
 Karin’s research focuses on the identification, validation, functional characterisation and clinical application of cancer biomarkers.
 Her research uses technologies from genomics and bioinformatics through to molecular pathology and immunohistochemistry.
 Metastatic cancers of unknown primary are of particular interest to her.